By Richard Esplin, Head of Product at Dock Labs

 And Hackers Infiltrate

+It has become clear over the past decade that authentication systems and firewalls are not sufficient to keep attackers out of our networks, especially in a complicated organization.
 It’s naive to trust that systems within the firewall are secure.
-Zero trust network architectures promote perimeterless security, where every system is authenticated for every interaction.
+Zero trust network architectures promote perimeterless security, where every system authenticates every interaction.

 So We Decentralize

 The wallet is considered an untrusted application, and does not have access into the security boundary.
 When a user’s identity needs to be checked, the verifying application requests a proof from the user’s wallet and the application can reject the information if anything appears suspicious.
+Using a standard credential presentation API to pull data from the user’s identity wallet replaces the need to federate with a centralized identity provider.
+Because verifiable credentials can contain significant amounts of data, they can simplify context-aware authorization and fine-grained policy orchestration.
+Credential data can also be used by session telemetry systems to inform anomaly detection.

 But Isn’t Decentralization Hard?